benfrankel/ch-analysis/README.md

 ### Discord

 Some scripts attempt to operate a Discord bot.
-Those scripts will fail unless you create your own Discord bot and enter its token in the file `util.guild.chat`.
+Those scripts will fail unless you create your own Discord bot and enter its token in the file `pizzatron.const`.

 Furthermore, they require the module `discord.py`, which is available on PyPI (so you can download it using pip).